justinHume/web-components-site/source/_posts/2013-05-28-readium-js-development.markdown

 ## Development Priorities

-My boss will probably cringe when he reads this but, during the development of Readium.js, I prioritized the things engineers like: The API design, a reasonable standard of engineering and solid documentation.
+During the development of Readium.js, I prioritized the things engineers like: The API design, a reasonable standard of engineering and solid documentation.

 I felt it was important to get to a point where community members could reason about the design of the library and API, test the library, and get involved with the source code.
 I think getting the library 'right' will depend on early feeback and iteration.

 #### Someone get the polish...
-As a result of this priority, some EPUB 3 feature support was lost (cringing will not be held against you) in the design and refactoring.
+As a result of this priority, some EPUB 3 feature support was lost in the design and refactoring.
 Getting these features back is in some cases just a matter of "turning" them back on.
 In some cases, it'll be a bit more work.
 However, I think Readium.js will be back up to feature-completeness pretty quickly.

 ## How you can help